Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 It focuses on lower latency and cost for smaller data sets.
 This helps data workers stream rows into Snowflake without requiring files with a more attractive cost/latency profile.

-Here are some of the use cases that can benefit from Snowpipe streaming:
+Here are some of the use cases that can benefit from this integration:
 - IoT time-series data ingestion
 - CDC streams from OLTP systems
 - Log ingestion from SIEM systems
 - Ingestion into ML feature stores